California Invitational Berkeley Debate

 Good luck.
 Remember, you are all amazing.
 I applaud you on choosing to spend your fun childhood years on rigorous and tough extra curricular activities, like Speech and Debate competitions, instead of random texting.
 You are all winners in my book, just for making this difficult choice.

-I am a lay judge with no experience with the topic.
-I started to be a debate judge this fall and I have judged only 3 rounds in PF so far.
+I am a lay judge with limited knowledge of the debate topics.
 Please speak clearly and at a reasonable rate of speed.

 I like well organized arguments with supporting citations and evidences.
 Please have the full original cards available to share in case they are requested.